Maritime Law Attorneys / Practice / Cruise Ship Strict Liability Law

 Common carriers are bound to ensure that their servants don’t unlawfully assault or injure passengers.
 Jopes expanded Brockett by eliminating the rule that an employee is supposed to act within the scope of his or her employment.

 That Court held that the common carrier is strictly liable for any actions of its employees against passengers.
-Just because Jopes had to do with trains and not ships, this is irrelevant, because both are common carriers for hire.
+Just because Jopes had to do with trains and not ships, this is irrelevant because both are common carriers for hire.

 Other examples of common carriers include:

 In the case of Morton v.
 De Oliveira, 984 F.2d 289 (9th Cir.), cert.
-Denied sub nom., Carnival Cruise Lines, Inc. v.
-Morton (1993) 510 U.S.907, a passenger asserted she was forcibly raped by a ship’s crew member while in her cabin.
+A passenger denied sub nom., Carnival Cruise Lines, Inc. v.
+Morton (1993) 510 U.S.907 asserted she was forcibly raped by a ship’s crew member while in her cabin.

 But then the California Ninth Circuit reviewed the issue of team members’ sexual and other assaults on cruise ship passengers.
 The Court used the “reasonable care under the circumstances” test discussed above.
 In that case, the Court held the ship liable for the rape.